Ashwain1502/Inventory-Control-Management/README.md

 # Inventory-Control-Management
 This is an Inventory Control Management web application made with HTML, CSS, JavaScript, Node.js, and MySql.
-We can check no of products in any given time and lot of queries along with it
+We can check no of products in any given time and lot of queries along with it.

 ## How to  run the application
 1. Download the zip files and extract them